linode/docs/docs/guides/security/basics/using-fail2ban-to-secure-your-server-a-tutorial/index.md

 {{< /file >}}

-1. The IP address from where the failed attempt originated will always be defined as `<HOST>`.
+1. The IP address from where the failed attempt originated is always be defined as `<HOST>`.
 The subsequent few characters are unchanging and can be input as literals:

         <HOST> - - \[